 From time to time, we expect to announce clinical updates or share with regulatory authorities interim "top line" or preliminary data from our clinical trials, which is based on a preliminary analysis of then-available data.
+The outcome of preclinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
+For example, we recently announced preliminary interim results from our Phase 3 FREEDOM-1 trial, including limited efficacy and safety data for the first five patients dosed.
+While we believe the limited efficacy and safety data observed to date is positive, the trial is in its early stages and additional data from subsequent patients may not be positive with respect to efficacy, safety or target engagement.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
 These data and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.